For-each

 end

 The for-each pattern is used to achieve side effects, like printing and mutating.
-If you want to produce a new value, then you will use a different pattern, like map, filter, or fold.
+The blocks don't return anything; they just change the state of the computer.
+If we do want to produce a new value, we use a different higher-order pattern, like map, filter, or fold.